banner svg (1)

 They also advise that babies be placed on their backs every time they sleep.
 While many people fear putting babies on their backs due to potential choking hazards, their airway anatomy and gag reflex will prevent that from happening.
 Babies placed on their backs are less likely to experience sudden death than those who sleep on their sides or stomachs.

 Adequate health and safety training and understanding of safe sleep best practices and procedures can help reduce the amount of sleep-related causes of infant death.
-Additional guidelines to follow to create a safe sleep environment include:
+These safe sleep guidelines are designed to create a secure environment and minimize risks for infants.

 • Using sleep spaces such as a crib, bassinet, portable crib, or play yard that meets the safety standards provided by the Consumer Product Safety Commission (CPSC)